melogsdon/DATA146/Project2.md

 In the first plot (Figure 4), the values are plot as-is, while in the second (Figure 5), the data are plot after being logarithmically transformed.

-A logarithmic transformation aims to clarify data presentation by "rescaling" values, thus allowing for comparison between very differently scaled values, such as decimals and billions.
-In this particular application, the number of countries and the life expectancy are similarly scaled: both are double-digit positive numbers.

-Figure 5 is actually more difficult to understand than Figure 4!
-In this case, the best way to understand the change in life expectancy is with Figure 4.

 <img src="lifeexp.png" width="500">

  **Figure 4:**  *Number of Countries vs. Life Expectancy for 2007 (Blue) and 1952 (Orange)* clearly communicates life expectancy growth over time.